The Hangover Part II: Filming

 On a budget of $80 million, principal photography began on October 8, 2010, in Ontario, California with the first images of production being released a few days later.
 It was also reported in October that actress Heather Graham would not be reprising her role as Jade from the first film.
 Later in the same month it was reported that Mel Gibson would have a cameo appearance in the film as a Bangkok tattoo artist.
 Four days later Warner Bros.
 Pictures, Legendary Pictures and director Todd Phillips confirmed that Gibson would not be appearing in the film.
 Phillips stated: "I thought Mel would have been great in the movie and I had the full backing of [WB president] Jeff Robinov and his team.
 But I realize filmmaking is a collaborative effort, and this decision ultimately did not have the full support of my entire cast and crew."

 Liam Neeson replaced Gibson after being invited by Cooper, who worked with Neeson on The A-Team, to take the part.
-Neeson, a fan of the first film stated, "I just got a call to do a one-day shoot on 'Hangover 2' as a tattooist in Thailand, and that's all I know about it".
-Gibson was reportedly furious over the decision.
-A source close to Gibson stated, "He doesn't understand why Mike Tyson, a drug user who turned his life around, was given a chance while Mel was kicked to the curb.
-Everybody deserves a second chance".
+Neeson, a fan of the first film stated, "I just got a call to do a one-day shoot on 'Hangover 2' as a tattooist in Thailand, and that's all I know about it."
 Although, Neeson had filmed his scenes, his cameo was edited out when director Todd Phillips was forced to do reshoots and Neeson was not available.
 He was replaced by Nick Cassavetes.